DZSE/GenericResult/README.md

 # GenericResult
-A generic way for wrapping results

-TBD
+The GenericResult class is a better way to standardize on results between tiers.